 The symptoms you feel are a sort of ‘internal alarm system’ designed to protect you from the dangers surrounding you that had you lived at the same time as earliest man, you would have needed these hyper-vigilant responses to stay alive.
 The same ‘alarm system’ works in the same way today; only there is very often no real danger present.
 Our alarm system has become over sensitive to perceived danger and it can feel very frightening.

-The alarm system makes you feel hyper-alert by giving you a massive boost of adrenaline and other stress hormones and chemical messengers that increase the heart rate and the amount of oxygen going to our limbs to enable you to be better able to fight or flee from the perceived danger.
-The rapid shallow hyper-ventilating breathing that feels completely out-of-your-control; that’s there to oxygenate your limbs, get you moving away from the danger fast, or, fuel you to fight hard.
-All these bodily felt responses you feel happening is being triggered by the lowest part of your brain, your Amygdala triggering this “fight or flight or freeze (and in extreme cases ‘flop’) response.
+This alarm system makes you feel hyper-alert by giving you a massive boost of adrenaline and other stress hormones and chemical messengers that increase the heart rate and the amount of oxygen going to your limbs to enable you to be better able to fight or flee from the perceived danger.
+The rapid shallow hyper-ventilating breathing that feels completely out-of-your-control is there to oxygenate your limbs, get you moving away from the danger fast, or, fuel you to fight hard.
+All these bodily felt responses you feel happening are being triggered by the lowest part of your brain called an ‘Amygdala’ – this is what is triggering this “fight or flight or freeze (and in extreme cases ‘flop’) response.

 One way of thinking about your anxiety is to imagine your stress levels as being like a bath full of water.
 If we keep adding water (stressors) to the bath it will overflow, it will flood the bathroom.
-It is then that we have reached our tripping point.
-That is why when you come to see me for anxiety we spend time talking about self-care, and identifying the stressors that overfill the bath and have the potential to flood the bathroom.
+It is then that we have reached our tipping point.
+That is why when you come to see me for anxiety we spend time talking about self-care, and identifying the stressors that can cause the overwhelm, or staying with my analogy the flooding.